 We kept it local with the best photographer and screen printing company in Portland.
-Oregon Screen Impressions in 2015, we had them print our designs on organic cotton, all made in the USA.
+We had Oregon Screen Impressions in 2015 print our designs on organic cotton, all made in the USA.

 In 2016, we did a photoshot at the WeWork Custom House with Blackprints.
 I was an honor to work with the talented Nesrin at such a photogenic location.
 My role was to hire our models and make sure the photoshoot went accoringly.

 The website was built with Wordpress and the backend store Woocommerce.
 We designed for mobile first.
 We used white space generously, used accents and muted colors on text to avoid having everything bold.
 Tried to keep it simply minimal, just like our graphics.